ciccarone/static-shell/README.md

 ## Install

-Run the following command in the project root directory:
+Run the following command in the project's gulp directory:

     npm install